Ceylanpınar incident

-The Ceylanpınar incident (22–24 July 2015) saw the killing of two police officers in Ceylanpınar, Turkey, which led to the resumption of the Kurdish-Turkish conflict in one of the most important flares up of the decades long conflict.
+The Ceylanpınar incident (22–24 July 2015) saw the killing of two police officers in Ceylanpınar, Turkey, which led to the resumption of the Kurdish-Turkish conflict in one of the most important flare-ups of the decades long conflict.
 The attack was used by the Justice and Development Party (AKP) government as a casus belli to end the 2013–2015 solution process and resume its war against the Kurdistan Workers' Party (PKK).
 As the AKP had failed to win a majority in the June 2015 Turkish general election the month before, and soon after resuming armed hostilities announced the November 2015 Turkish snap general election, analysts believe that the Ceylanpınar killings and return to war have been used to increase Turkish nationalist and rally 'round the flag fervor to help the ruling party in taking back control over the Turkish parliament.
 Other motives have also been advanced, with the Syrian war encouraging extremist parties from both sides to undermine peace efforts by increasing nationalism and readiness for war.

 Background

 Early AKP policies were reformist and appeasing.
 Discourse analysis of four major AKP leaders suggests AKP communication strategy was mostly to paint the opposition CHP as inapt to lead to peace while continuing to label Kurdish oppositions as threats and terrorists.
 In 2011, Kurdish independent candidates won 6.6% of the vote and 35 parliament seats while the 2013 Turkey's peace-process greatly reduced PKK activities in southeastern Turkey.
 Lower incomes and lower literacy have been observed for decades in Turkey's southeastern provinces, causing higher demographic dynamism and raising political weight for Kurds.
 Turkey military consolidation in Turkey South-Eastern region, early 2015 YPG success in the battle of Kobane leading to the establishment of the a successful Syrian Kurdistan (Rojava) slowly turned the AKP against the peace process.
-Erdogan statements denying needs for changes, the trio of official pro-Kurd leadership entities (Ocalan, HDP, KCK), the sudden an unannounced isolation of Ocalan, the numerous pre-election attacks on HDP headquarters before the elections (114 reported attacks) lead to deep distrust.
+Erdogan statements denying needs for changes, the trio of official pro-Kurd leadership entities (Ocalan, HDP, KCK), the sudden and unannounced isolation of Ocalan, the numerous pre-election attacks on HDP headquarters before the elections (114 reported attacks) lead to deep distrust.
 The ceasefire was nevertheless largely successful, sharply reducing clashes and casualties thanks to the both government and the rebels efforts.